WASH-1400: Content

 According to Table 6-3 on pg.
 112 of WASH-1400, individual persons have a less than 1 in 5,000,000,000 (Tbl 6-3, pg.
 112) chance of dying on a yearly basis from the operation of 100 nuclear power plants in the United States.
 This is less than yearly risk of being struck by lightning and being killed (1 in 20,000,000, Tbl 6-3, pg.
 112), being in a fatal auto collision (1 in 3,000 chance of dying, Tbl 6-3, pg.
 112), or any other accident risk mentioned in WASH-1400.

-WASH-1400 is now NUREG-75/014.

 Criticism and debate

 In the years since its publication, WASH-1400 has occasioned much discussion of its methods and has seen the rise of competing judgments about the probabilities and consequences of adverse events in commercial nuclear power reactors.
 A panel of scientists organized by the American Physical Society (APS) "found much to criticize" in the WASH-1400 report.
 The panel noted that fatality estimates had considered only deaths during the first 24 hours after an accident, although other pathways (e.g., via radioactive cesium) could result in environmental exposures after the acute phase of an accident and could expose large populations to adverse effects, albeit at small doses.
 Any cancers that might arise might not show up until years after the accident.
 The APS reviewers also criticized the report’s methods for predicting the performance of emergency cooling systems.

 One particular focus of discussion has been the size of the probabilities, posited in WASH-1400, of the occurrence of the various accidents and events.
 While a 1982 report by Science Applications Inc. (SAI) found those of WASH-1400 to be underestimates, a contemporaneous report by the Institute of Nuclear Power Operations found SAI's to be too high by a factor of 30.

 The Union of Concerned Scientists released a 150-page report critiquing the WASH-1400 report, and in June 1976, the House Subcommittee on Energy and Environment held hearings on the validity of the report's findings.
 As a result of these hearings, NRC agreed to have a review group examine the validity of the report's conclusions.

-In a 1978 report, the review group appointed by the NRC and led by Professor Harold Lewis of the University of California concluded that "the uncertainties in WASH-1400's estimates of the probabilities of severe accidents were in general, greatly understated".
+In 1977, the study was peer-reviewed by the NRC Risk Assessment Review Group (known as the Lewis Committee after organizing chair Professor Harold Lewis of the University of California).
+In its September 1978 report, the group concluded that "the uncertainties in WASH-1400's estimates of the probabilities of severe accidents were in general, greatly understated".
 Rassmussen observed that the likelihood of a core melt, as estimated in WASH-1400 and NUREG 1150, were in close agreement and their uncertainty bands overlapped.

-In 1979, The NRC issued a policy statement in which it accepted numerous criticisms of WASH-1400 raised by the Lewis Report, and it withdrew any endorsement of the executive summary.
+In January 1979, the NRC issued a policy statement in which it accepted numerous criticisms of WASH-1400 raised by the Lewis Report, and it withdrew any endorsement of the executive summary.